Managing your data in the cloud¶

 Next, we want to upload an entire directory with many folders and files in it.

-iput -KPbrvf /home/rstudio/NEON_Downloads/NEON_HARV_DP1.30003.001_2019 /iplant/home/<your-user-name>/NEON_Downloads/
+iput -KPbrvf /home/rstudio/NEON_Downloads/NEON_HARV_DP1.30003.001_2019 /iplant/home/<your-user-name>/NEON_Downloads/I have added the flags

-7. The P flag for Progressive and v flag for verbose will echo out the progress of the upload until it completes.
+flag for verbose will echo out the progress of the upload until it completes.

 When it is complete, the terminal should be available again.